Transfer of Fourier multipliers into Schur multipliers and sumsets in a discrete group: Introduction

-The transfer technique lends itself naturally to the case where $\La$ contains a sumset $\Row+\Col$: if subsets $\Row'$~and~$\Col'$ are extracted so that the $r+c$ with $r\in\Row'$ and $c\in\Col'$ are pairwise distinct, they may play the r\^ole of rows and columns.
-Here are consequences of the conditionality of the sequence of elementary matrices $\e_{r,c}$ in $\Sch^p$ for $p\ne2$ and of the unboundedness of the Riesz transform on $\Sch^1$ and $\Sch^\infty$, respectively.
+The transfer technique lends itself naturally to the case where $\La$ contains a sumset $\Row+\Col$: if subsets $\Row'$~and~$\Col'$ are extracted so that the $r+c$ with $r\in\Row'$ and $c\in\Col'$ are pairwise distinct, they may play the role of rows and columns.
+Here are the consequences of the conditionality of the sequence of elementary matrices $\e_{r,c}$ in~$\Sch^p$ for $p\ne2$ and of the unboundedness of the Riesz transform on $\Sch^1$ and $\Sch^\infty$, respectively.